 Festival Transport & Choosing a Campsite:-

-The Green Gathering shuttle bus provides transport from the Box Office, along an (uphill) woodland track, to the Welcome Point on the edge of the camping fields.
-Here you can get directions to Family Camping, General Camping, Quiet Camping etc. We hope to make wheelbarrows available for those wishing to camp a distance away (deposit required!), in addition to a limited number of cycle rickshaws which may be available to transport your camping gear for donations.
+The Green Gathering shuttle bus provides transport from the Box Office in the carpark, along an (uphill) woodland track, to the Welcome Point on the edge of the camping fields.
+Here you can get directions to Family Camping, General Camping, Quiet Camping etc.

 Please be aware that if you bring huge amounts of camping gear it may take a few trips and a few hours to shuttle it all to your camping site!
 The festival has a very narrow access route which has to be prioritised for shuttle buses, live-in vehicles and assisted access vehicles; you will not be able to drive onto site in your own vehicle to unload your camping gear.